 There is also a second volume of this book which is not yet available online (I managed to buy a copy on ebay, where you occasionally find more copies for sale - check it is Volume II with the green cloth cover before buying as they are expensive!)

-I will be adding more documents describing life in the dale in the Resource Section.
+I am gradually adding more documents describing life in the dale in the Resource Section.

 These images date from the late 19th century - you can find many more on the local Community website

 If you have never had the opportunity to visit Ravenstonedale yourself, you can read about our Adamthwaite Reunion in the village back in 2009 and see more of the photos we took on the day.
 [I must point out that our Adamthwaite descendants only made up a small number of those in the photos - we joined in with a tour organised by the Sedbergh & District History Society]

 If you are lucky enough to live in the area, find out about talks presented at the Ravenstonedale Parish History Society on their webpage.
 Many of these talks feature the history of particular old Ravenstonedale families.